- Three Basic Kinds of Taxes in Greece

 The supplementary tax is measured by multiplying the property's area by the coefficient ranging from 0.0037 to 11.25 euro per sq. m.

 The coefficients depend on your property value and location.
 The law gives you 250K euro in property value deduction.
 If you own and maintain a recognized historical building, which is helpful for tourism and culture, you don't have to pay the supplementary tax at all.

 The property Inheritance tax is a separate case.
 It usually depends on your relationship to the person you inherit from and the value of the inheritance.
 It can range from 1% to 40%.
 Anything under 150K euro is tax-free for close relatives like spouses and children.

 If you are self-employed, you have to pay your income tax in advance.
 You can adjust your tax payments according to your future earnings.
 You should do so by hiring an accountant.

 If you work for a Greek employer, in addition to your taxable income, you will have to make social security (EKA) payments.
 Since 1 January 2021, you will pay 14,12%, and another 22,54% of your salary is contributed by your employer.
-These payments will cover your pension, medical insurance, and possible unemployment benefits in case of some emergency.
+These payments will cover your pension and retirement, medical insurance, and possible unemployment benefits in case of some emergency.

 Reporting Your Greek Income Tax and Filing Forms

 You can pay your taxes and file forms personally if you live in Greece.
 Non-residents can file their tax returns with the help of a tax representative.
 Your income taxes can be paid at the nearest tax office.
 Property tax forms should be filed at the tax office in the town of Greece where your property, such as a flat, is located.
 E.g., if it’s on Rhodes, the procedure should be completed on this island.

 Before you are able to pay any tax, you should get a personal tax identification number (AFM).